Do you want to monitor wombats or go birdwatching for science? How about hiking to remote regions to hunt for weeds?

 The Office of Environment and Heritage (OEH) then uses that information in our monitoring programs to support decision-making.

 There are lots of ways to get involved with animal and plant surveys, whatever your age or background.

 For instance, you can:

-- spy on nest boxes or survey birds in the Warrumbungle National Park
+- survey birds in the Warrumbungle National Park

 - monitor wombats at Bents Basin State Conservation Area, or